October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 How to implement AI-powered personalization

-• Start with pre-built solutions: use platforms that include AI capabilities rather than building models from scratch.
+• Start with pre-built AI solutions rather than building models from scratch.

-• Focus on a single use case: begin with product or content recommendations before expanding.
+• Focus on a single use case, such as product or content recommendations.

-• Ensure data quality: AI needs clean, consistent data to perform well.
+• Ensure data quality; AI needs clean, consistent data.

 5. Account-Based Personalization (ABM)